 In 2012, GSGSSI created one of the world’s largest, sustainably managed Marine Protected Area (MPA) that encompasses the entire SGSSI Maritime Zone north of 60 °S. The MPA has been carefully designed to ensure the protection and conservation of the regions rich and diverse marine life, while allowing sustainable and carefully regulated fisheries.

-The MPA covers a total area of 1.07 million km2, which includes the prohibition of all bottom trawling and a ban on bottom fishing at depths less than 700 m and greater than 2,250 m.
+The MPA covers a total area of 1.07 million km2, which includes the prohibition of all bottom trawling and a ban on bottom fishing at depths less than 700 m and greater than 2,250 m meaning that 92% of the seafloor is completely protected from fishing activity.
 No-take zones, extending 12 nautical miles from the coast, were created around South Georgia, Clerke Rocks, Shag and Black Rocks and the South Sandwich Islands, totalling 20,431 km2.
+These protect South Georgia’s land-based foraging birds and mammals.
 Other protection measures within the MPA include a network of benthic no-take-zones (NTZ) in previously popular toothfish fishing areas, and closure of the krill fishery in the summer (November 1st until March 31st), – when krill-eating birds and marine mammals are breeding.
 All these measures provide refuges for fish, protect the benthos and spawning fish and avoid competition between fisheries and land-based foragers.

 The Marine Protected Area Plan can be downloaded here.